rodneyshupe/travestysh/README.md

 # Travesty in Bash

 A simple project for me to play with Bash.
 It makes no sense to do a application like this in BASH but was more of a fun thing to do.
-This analyzes input text and then randomly generates text output based on the execution.
+This analyzes input text and then randomly generates text output based on the pattern probability.

-My first exposure to this algorithm was via a Pascal version published in [BYTE November 1984](www.scribd.com/doc/99613420/Travesty-in-Byte) ([alt reference](https://archive.org/stream/byte-magazine-1984-11/1984_11_BYTE_09-12_New_Chips#page/n129/mode/2up)).
+My first exposure to this algorithm was via a Pascal version published in [BYTE November 1984](https://www.scribd.com/doc/99613420/Travesty-in-Byte) ([alt reference](https://archive.org/stream/byte-magazine-1984-11/1984_11_BYTE_09-12_New_Chips#page/n129/mode/2up)).
 Since then I have implemented this algorithm to learn new languages.

 ## Algorithm